opoopop/CAS779-String-Process-Algorithms-Project/Data/Execute.md

 }
 ```
-If you want to run the data I create on https://github.com/opoopop/CAS779-String-Process-Algorithms-Project/tree/main/Data/data just comment out the **get_in()** line of code and remember use a new name of file to store the result in case of it cover my .out file.
-Finally compare your result with my result.
+If you want to run the data I create on https://github.com/opoopop/CAS779-String-Process-Algorithms-Project/tree/main/Data/data just comment out the **get_in()** line and remember to use a new name of file to store the result in case of it cover my **.out** file.
+Finally compare your result with my result through **.out** document.
 ```C++
 int main() {